 24. Training.

-No presenters or volunteers are permitted to teach anyone how to use the stationís equipment unless first cleared by the station management.
+No presenters or volunteers are permitted to teach anyone how to use the station’s equipment unless first cleared by the station management.

 The Training Co-ordinator, in conjunction with the station management are responsible for the instruction that is given on any of the technical presentation equipment.